onkar1920/LendingClubCaseStudy/README.md

 ## Acknowledgements
 Give credit here.

-This is acheived in collaboration with Onkar Daeker <onkardarekar19@gmail.com>
+This is acheived in collaboration with Puneeth Kumar Voodharla Sreerami.

 ## Contact
-Created by [@pvoodhar] - feel free to contact me!
+Created by [@onkar1920][@pvoodhar] - feel free to contact me!

 <!-- Optional -->